gokuljs/notion/README.md

 ## Technology Stack and Dependencies

+## Live Demo

+Experience the live version of `notion` at [notionflow-omega.vercel.app](https://notionflow-omega.vercel.app).
+This hosted version showcases the application's functionality and user interface in action.
+Feel free to interact with the various features and get a first-hand understanding of what the project offers.

 This project is built with the following key technologies:

 - **Next.js**: A React framework for building user interfaces with server-side rendering and static site generation.